2024 OFFICIAL RULES

 47. MUST PRESENT ALL LEGAL FISH:

 After participants check in at the official checkpoint, they must present all legal fish in their possession to a tournament official to be counted, measured and weighed.
 Participants may not cull or discard any fish in their possession once they have checked in at the check-in point.
 Once a participant’s catch is measured, counted and verified by a tournament official, that participant may not return to the boat until their catch has been weighed and recorded.

 Trophies, plaques, and other tangible items will be awarded immediately after the tournament and participants must be present to win.
 Monies will be electronically awarded on the business day following the tournament OR on the business day following a PASSED polygraph exam, if required.
 Participants must be present and be able to hear their names called at the official weigh-in to be eligible for contingency prizes.

-Regular season Pro/Am events pay out 90%+ to the Pro division and 70%+ to the Am division.
+Regular season Pro/Am events pay out 90%+ to the Pro division and 80%+ to the Am division.
 Payouts will be based on a 1 in 6 structure for 2024.
 Only paid entrants are counted in the payout scale.